akadata/debootstrap_live/README.md

 The script will take a while to complete the build process.
+NOTE that debootstrap will not work on a encrypted partition.
+Try to make the changes suggested in 03_fetch_root_fs.sh

 This script is based on the work of Ivan Davidov http://minimal.linux-bg.org